 Evening shopping is the best, especially in Texas when elevated temperatures make it too hot to shop during the day.
 At the Shops at Legacy and Legacy West are home to a wide range of stores from big national brands like Urban Outfitters, Madewell, Victoria Secrets, and Levi’s to boutiques like Ella Blue, Kendra Scott, Circa 2000, and Joni’s Boutique, as well as home and tech stores like Tesla and West Elm.
 Most shops close by 8 p.m. which allows for enough time to grab a meal and a drink.

 Get a manicure and pedicure at Venetian Nail Spa or treat yourself at Aveda Salon & Spa.
 Get eyelash extensions at Lash Lounge or a massage at Spa Habitat, an organic spa and apothecary.
 Men can also get pampered, too, at the Boardroom Salon for Men or Razor’s Edge.
 Many of the spas, nail salons, or other pampering services stay open until 8 p.m.

-The food scene is diverse, so you can enjoy a fine seafood dinner at The Keeper or a Tex-Mex dish at Mexican Sugar.
+The food scene is diverse, so you can enjoy a fine seafood dinner at The Keeper* or a Tex-Mex dish at Mexican Sugar.
 Legacy Food Hall allows for a laid-back dining experience for couples, families, or solo travelers.
 With 24 food stalls that serve everything from barbecue to sushi, salads, and Peruvian chicken, there’s plenty to choose from.
 There’s also Asian fusion at OMA or tapas at Bulla Gastrobar.
-There’s even Tommy Bahama Restaurant & Bar right next to their store.
-You can also grab a book from Barnes & Nobles and then eat in their stylish on-site restaurant, the first of its kind in Texas.
+There’s even Tommy Bahama Restaurant & Bar right next to their store. * The Keeper has sine closed.

 Catch a Concert